BMW motorcycle petcocks, Everbest, Karcoma, Germa and fuel flow

 Aftermarket fuel filters

 It has come to my attention that some modern fuel filters don’t restrict fuel flow by much at all.
-In that case, I too would use them.
-Don’t believe any claims about fuel filters, test it yourself.
+In that case, I would use them.
+Don’t believe any claims about fuel filters until you test them yourself.

-I made a lot of money from rebuilding top ends from the change in tune due to low fuel flow.
+I earned a lot of money from rebuilding top ends due to low fuel flow.